chandrusuresh/ros_demo/README.md

 ## Installation

-The following is the steps needed to get this repo to work with the above dependencies.
+The following are the steps needed to get this repo to work with the above dependencies.
 Refer to the [ROTORS project page on Github](https://github.com/ethz-asl/rotors_simulator) for more details.

 ```bash
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'